 Use A Cleaning Company

 Especially when it comes to roof panels, hiring a solar panel cleaning company is a good idea for at least an annual deep-clean.
 They will use the appropriate products and equipment to clean up your panels and get them back to 100% effectiveness.
 A yearly professional clean is recommended.
-If your home location means that your panels are exposed to large amounts of agricultural dust, sand, or pollution, you will likely need more frequent cleans.
+If your home location means that your panels are exposed to large amounts of agricultural dust, sand, or pollution, you will likely need more frequent cleaning.

 Watch Out for Bird Droppings